R4Z0R49/DayZAdmin/README.md

 Player/vehicle inventory, states and position.

+Inventory and backpack string editors.

+Teleportation, skin changes, reset humanity, reviving, killing, healing and medical status options via the panel.

+Reset humanity, reviving, killing, healing and medical status options via the panel.

+Two access ranks to the panel, one with full access, one with a bit more restricted access.

 Google maps API based map with players, vehicles and deployables (optional tracking of players and vehicles).

 Inventory check for unknown items.